viking-samurai/viking-samurai/README.md

 - 👋 Hi, I’m @viking-samurai.

 - 👀 I’m interested in ...
-      Building businesses and supporting business and entrepreneurship in my local community.
+      Building businesses and supporting entrepreneurship in my local community.

 - 🌱 I’m currently learning ...
       JavaScript.
 From writing in Vanilla JavaScript, through to Node.js, and grabbing React as a framework along the way.